-The ROTRIMx and RODIVx bits can be changed on-the-fly.
+The ROTRIMx and RODIVx bits can be changed onthe-fly.
 Follow the below mentioned steps before changing the ROTRIMx and RODIVx bits.

-- REFO is not actively performing the divider switch (ROSWEN = 0). - Update the ROTRIMx and RODIVx bits with the latest values. - · Set the ROSWEN bit. - · Wait for the ROSWEN bit to be cleared by hardware.
+- REFO is not actively performing the divider switch (ROSWEN = 0). - Update the ROTRIMx and RODIVx bits with the latest values. - · Set the ROSWEN bit. - Wait for the ROSWEN bit to be cleared by hardware.

-The ROTRIMx bits allow a fractional divisor to be added to the integer divisor, specified in the RODIVx register bits.
+The ROTRIMx bits allow a fractional divisor to be added to the integer divisor, specified in the RODIVx bits.

-EQUATION 9-1:
+EQUATION 9-1: FRACTIONAL DIVISOR FOR ROTRIMX BITS

-For RODIV<14:0> = 0, No Divide: RODIV<14:0> > 0, Period = 2 \ (RODIVx + ROTRIMx)
+For RODIV<14:0> = 0, No Divide: RODIV<14:0> > 0, Period = 2 (RODIVx + ROTRIMx)

-9.7.3 OPERATION IN SLEEP MODE
+9.6.3 OPERATION IN SLEEP MODE